ScalablyTyped/Distribution/c/cypress/readme.md

 // Shim definition to export a namespace.
 Cypress is actually a global module
 // so import/export isn't allowed there.
 We import here and define a global module
 // so that Cypress can get and use the Blob type
+// tslint:disable-next-line:no-implicit-dependencies
+// Shim definition to export a namespace.
+Cypress is actually a global module
+// so import/export isn't allowed there.
+We import here and define a global module
+// so that Cypress can get and use the Blob type
 // Shim definition to export a namespace.
 Cypress is actually a global module
 // so import/export isn't allowed there.
 We import here and define a global module
 // so that Cypress can get and use the Blob type